 Blaming and Shaming

 Despite what you might think, companies across the world are working hard to reduce their climate impacts with goals of Net-Zero by 2030 or 2050.
 Is this good enough?
 Could they do better?
 Of course!
+But, are we holding companies to higher standards than we hold ourselves?

 And yes, we can hope for different policies, incentives, or regulatory changes to our energy system.
-But, are we holding companies and governments to higher standards than we hold ourselves?
-And also, as we wait for government or capitalism to "do better" the planet continues to warm.
+But, as we wait for government or capitalism to "do better" the planet continues to warm.
+As we wait for technology or policies or AI to save us, the planet continues to warm.

-What is your Net-Zero Goal?
-How are you getting there?
-How are you measuring it?
-Maybe it is time to start pointing the finger inward.
 To be clear, personal Net Zero is likely not achievable; hence, our goal is simple: start by reducing your carbon footprint by 10%.
 That's what this movement is all about: Helping us all commit to real reductions in our carbon footprint to slow climate change right now, this year, tomorrow!